 - Pediatric mock code review with a simulator

-You will work with a preceptor on their unit on 2 shifts per week, as well as attend class 2 days per week.
+You will work with a preceptor on your unit in addition to these modules.
 The length of orientation will be customized to your needs and the planned orientation for each unit.
 In most cases, unit-specific orientation will continue after the completion of transition courses.

 Course content includes:

 - Detailed review of pediatric body system assessments and related conditions